Share this Page

 Read about the specific challenges facing Kids with Diabetes… and how to support them while they navigate those challenges:

-Overview of normal developmental patterns, challenges to diabetes care, and suggested coping strategies
+Growing Up: Overview of normal developmental patterns, challenges to diabetes care, and suggested coping strategies

-Early Childhood (Infants, Toddlers, and Preschoolers)
+Growing Up: Early Childhood (Infants, Toddlers, Preschoolers)

-School-age (Children in Elementary School)
+Growing Up: School-age (Children in Elementary School)

-Adolescence (Teens and Young Adults)
+Growing Up: Adolescence (Teens, Young Adults)

 I sincerely hope the information on these pages helps you focus less on the dragon and more on life… Let’s dance!